Lightninthorman/Lightninthorman.github.io/about.md

 * My first ever creation:[Beer Detective](https://github.com/Lightninthorman/Lightninthorman.github.io/tree/master/breweryDB_app)
 * Find leftover food in the office with [Vulture](https://github.com/Lightninthorman/vulture)
 * Group project.
 I designed the like and favorite feature, and created the sort and search abilities: [World Explorer](https://github.com/yortortle/FavoriteLocationsApp)
+* [Tumblr account](https://lightninthorman.tumblr.com/) where I have been storing my motion graphics and video projects.
+Most of these were for fun to learn new stuff with the Adobe software.